Nutrition During Pregnancy

 A healthy snack should be low in sugar and salt and include at least two food groups.

-• Any fruit or non-starchy vegetable with a cup of milk
+• Any fruit or non-starchy vegetable with a cup of low-fat milk

 • Avocado on whole-wheat toast or whole-grain crackers

-• Hummus and raw veggies, such as baby carrots, cherry tomatoes, celery sticks and snap peas.
-Click here for a low-cost hummus recipe.
+• Hummus and raw veggies, such as baby carrots, tomatoes, celery sticks, and jicama.
+Get a low-cost hummus recipe here:

-• Black bean dip and raw vegetables, such as carrots, tomatoes, celery and snap peas.
+• Black bean dip and raw vegetables, such as carrots, tomatoes, celery and raw broccoli.
 Click here for a black bean dip recipe.
+(Go to the “language” box at the top right to translate the recipe.)

 • Apples slices with peanut butter or sunflower butter